In the context of the law and this notice, “process” means collect, store, transfer, use or otherwise act on information.

 When you contact us, whether by telephone, through our website or by e-mail, we collect the data you have given to us in order to reply with the information you need.

-We record your request and our reply in order to increase the efficiency of our organization.
+We record your request and our reply in order to increase the efficiency of our organisation.

 We do not keep any personally identifiable information associated with your message, such as your name or email address unless you have chosen to include such details in your message itself.